 Accelerated silicosis results from the inhalation of very high concentrations of silica dust.
 It develops in a pattern similar to that of simple silicosis, except the time from initial exposure to the onset of disease is shorter and the progression to complicated silicosis is more rapid.
 Specifically, nodules increase in size and merge into large lesions, leading to progressive massive fibrosis and ultimately cardio respiratory failure.

 Before starting work using engineered stone, businesses must complete a risk assessment and review their controls.
-It is important to consider eliminating uncontrolled dry cutting, grinding or polishing of engineered stone.
+It is important to eliminate uncontrolled dry cutting, grinding or polishing of engineered stone.

-If this is not possible then exposures must be minimised.
+If this is not reasonably practicable then exposures must be minimised.
 Options include:

 - substituting engineered stone for materials with a lower silica content